Fast randomized Kronecker tensor decomposition: algorithms and error analysis: Introduction

-The KTD is one of the interesting tensor decompositions, which has been used in several intriguing applications such as data completion \cite{phan2013tensor}, feature and structural pattern extractions \cite{phan2013basis}, data compression \cite{batselier2017constructive}, hypergraph analysis \cite{pickard2023kronecker}, large-language model compression \cite{tahaei2022kroneckerbert,edalati2022krona} and developing lightweight recurrent neural networks \cite{wang2021kronecker}.
+The KTD has proven to be a versatile tool, with applications in data completion~\cite{phan2013tensor}, feature extraction~\cite{phan2013basis}, data compression~\cite{batselier2017constructive}, hypergraph analysis~\cite{pickard2023kronecker}, large-language model compression~\cite{tahaei2022kroneckerbert,edalati2022krona} and the development of lightweight recurrent neural networks~\cite{wang2021kronecker}.
 For example, in \cite{batselier2017constructive}, it is empirically shown that the KTD can provide a much better compression ratio than the HOSVD.
-However, the existing algorithms for the computation of the KTD are not scalable and have difficulty with large-scale data tensors.
-Motivated by the interesting applications of the KTD and the drawback of the lack of scalable algorithms for the KTD, we develop fast, randomized algorithms to decompose a tensor into the KTD format.
-To our knowledge, this is the first paper proposing a randomized algorithm for the KTD and their applications in image super-resolution and image denoising tasks.
-Indeed, randomized algorithms for tensor decomposition offer several advantages over traditional deterministic methods.
-They are often faster and more memory-efficient, making them well-suited for large-scale datasets.
-Additionally, randomized algorithms can provide approximate tensor decompositions with a controlled level of accuracy, allowing for trade-offs between computational cost and solution quality.
-For the randomized algorithms for different types of tensor decompositions, we refer to \cite{ahmadi2020randomized,ahmadi2021randomized,che2019randomized,minster2020randomized,zhang2018randomized}
+However, existing algorithms for computing the KTD are not scalable and struggle with large-scale data tensors.
+Motivated by the interesting applications of the KTD and the lack of scalable algorithms for it, we develop fast, randomized algorithms to decompose a tensor into the KTD format.